IP scanners are an essential tool to help you monitor your network for new devices.

 • Assess each device: SCans devices for security weaknesses

-Why do we recommend it?
+Why do I recommend it?

 ManageEngine Vulnerability Manager Plus is a system-wide security scanner that implements preventative assessments of all services on a network.
-The tool provides more security services for endpoints than network equipment but it scans switches, routers, and other network hardware to identify and fix misconfigurations.
+The tool provides more security services for endpoints than network equipment, but it scans switches, routers, and other network hardware to identify and fix misconfigurations.
 The tool also assesses user accounts.

 The package of services in Vulnerability Manager plus includes a live threat intelligence feed.
 Any new exploit that ManageEngine discovers is immediately shared among all Vulnerability Manager Plus users, triggering a system sweep to look for that problem.
 In the absence of any new information, the service automatically performs a vulnerability scan every 90 minutes.
 It checks on network appliances, such as firewalls as well as all endpoints.